20 AWESOME THINGS TO DO IN AO NANG, KRABI – THAILAND

-After the failure of our Hin Yoeng Waterfall expedition, we cleaned up the moped and headed to the Emerald Pool.
-This was much more tourist friendly and was also quite busy.
-It does cost $5 to get in, but substantial infrastructure in the form of a 800-meter long boardwalk is part of the cost , I assume.
+Emerald Pool does cost $5 to get in, but substantial infrastructure in the form of an 800-meter long boardwalk is part of the cost.
 The water is unbelievably clear.
-Even where there is leaves and dirt in the water it is still crystal clear.
+Even where there are leaves and dirt in the water it is still crystal clear.
 Several different pools along the boardwalk had amazingly clear water but it was the Emerald Pool that everyone had come to see.
 A naturally bright green pool with a trickling waterfall was a beautiful spot to clean off the mud and relax.

 We also stepped off of the track for a little bit and found a few beautiful streams that had a stunning aqua/teal color.
 Shlomi my Israeli friend from the hotel was kind enough to be my subject for this shot.